Canarie-Sensor-RPI/geocens-js-api/README.markdown

 The time series observations can be retrieved:

 		datastream.getTimeSeries({
+			limit: 100,
 			done: function (seriesData) {
 				window.seriesData = seriesData;
 			}
 		});

-Support for filtering based on start and end dates or limits is coming soon.
+Support for filtering based on start and end dates is coming soon.

 #### done

 This callback function will return the series data as the first parameter after it has been retrieved.

+#### limit

+The number of records retrieved can be limited to this integer value.

 ##### Result